popcorn0118/rix-tech/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * [Yordan Soares](https://profiles.wordpress.org/yordansoares/) (Spanish(all locales))
 * [Chun-Chih Cheng](https://www.facebook.com/groups/wordpresstwhant) (Chinese (Taiwan))
 == Changelog ==
+= 0.9.86 =
+- Fixed a library conflict with the ElementsKit plugin.
+- Fixed a library conflict with the YaySMTP plugin.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+= 0.9.85 =
+- Added breakpoint resume for GoogleDrive, OneDrive and Dropbox upload.
+- Optimized the process of uploading backups to cloud storage.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+= 0.9.84 =
+- Upgraded the version of guzzlehttp/psr7 library in the plugin to 1.8.4.
+- Fixed a bug of false positive backup failed email notifications.
+- Fixed: Backup to Dropbox failed in some environments.
+- Fixed a PHP warning of 'WPvivid_S3Request'.
+- Fixed: some used images were falsely scanned as unused.
+- Fixed some UI bugs.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+= 0.9.83 =
+- Upgraded the backup and restore engine to improve the backup and restore success rate.
+- Fixed some bugs in the plugin code.
+- Fixed some UI bugs.
+- Optimized the plugin code.
+= 0.9.82 =
+- Fixed: Backup failed when php_uname is disabled on the server.
+- Fixed: 'Quick Snapshot' did not work on non-wpvivid pages.
+- Fixed some PHP warnings on PHP 8.2 sites.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+= 0.9.81 =
+- Fixed the compatibility issue with servers that have phpinfo() function disabled.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+= 0.9.80 =
+- Optimized backup process on Litespeed web server.
+- Staging error logs were not included in the Debug zip.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+- Successfully tested with WordPress 6.1.1.
+= 0.9.79 =
+- Fixed: All target pages except for home page showed 404 error in some cases after migration.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+- Successfully tested with WordPress 6.1.
+= 0.9.78 =
+- Added an option to create quick database snapshots.
+- Added a check for siteurl and home in a restore process.
+- Fixed: Some used images were falsely scanned as unused.
+- Fixed some bugs in the plugin code and optimized the plugin code.
 = 0.9.77 =
 - Updated: Transferred files will be deleted automatically when auto migration fails.
 - Fixed a vulnerability in the plugin code.